Last Updated: June 21, 2024

 Personal Life

-Nancy Pelosi is very active in the Italian-American community, serving as a board member of the National Organization of Italian American Woman, as well as serving for 13 years as a board member of the National Italian American Foundation (NIAF).
+Nancy Pelosi is very active in the Italian-American community, serving as a board member of the National Organization of Italian American Women, as well as serving for 13 years as a board member of the National Italian American Foundation (NIAF).
 The NIAF gave her a Special Achievement Award for Public Advocacy in 2007, and she continues to be involved in the foundation today.

 Nancy met Paul Frank Pelosi while attending college.
 They married in September 1963.
-Paul Pelosi owns a venture capital, financial consulting and real estate firm called Financial Leasing Services, INC. Thanks to Paul, the Pelosis own large stakes in companies like Facebook, Apple, Comcast, Shutterfly and the Walt Disney Co.
+Paul Pelosi owns a venture capital, financial consulting and real estate firm called Financial Leasing Services, INC. Thanks to Paul, the Pelosis own large stakes in companies like Facebook, Apple, Comcast, Shutterfly, and the Walt Disney Co.
 Paul Pelosi also owns a few office buildings in San Francisco and commercial properties around California.

 In 2009, Paul spent $10 million to buy the Oakland Invaders United Football League team.
 The team, which was soon relocated and renamed the Sacramento Mountain Lions, was eventually shut down.